jamesbyars/jekyll-now/_posts/2017-10-09-2017-Chicago-Marathon.md

 Finally, I see mile 24 coming up.
 I have been doing this run/walk thing for a few hours now over nearly 10 miles.
 I wanted to finish strong.
 I was not going to walk across that finish line.
-I started to run, craps and all, and I did not stop until I crossed that line.
+I started to run, cramps and all, and I did not stop until I crossed that line.

 # Post Race